hendrixxD/My-Alt_Portfolio/README.md

 # My Data Engineering Portfolio

-This repository hosts all the projects tasks and assignments for the altschool third trimester
+This repository hosts all the project tasks and assignments for the altschool third trimester

 ## Projects